1 . What the law says

 - taking deductions from tips

 It's a good idea to raise the problem informally first.
-An employee can do this by talking with their employer.
+A worker can do this by talking with their employer.
 This can help resolve a problem quickly if there's been a misunderstanding or mistake.

 - raising it informally does not resolve the problem